synbionics/PanDelos-plus/README.md

 pip3 install matplotlib
 ```

-If you are running the latest version of Ubuntu, you may probably get this error:
+If you are running the one of the latest version of Ubuntu, you may probably get this error:

 ```bash
 × This environment is externally managed